Filterless Air Purifiers

 Keeping the indoor air quality as pristine as possible, whether you’re in a residential or commercial area, is highly important for your health and the state of your environment.
 Choosing an air purification system to purchase is important, and one great option for a frugal consumer to consider is a filterless air purifier.

 There are four different types of filterless air purification systems: electrostatic precipitators, ozone-based air purifiers, more advanced filterless air purifiers with multiple methods of cleaning the air, and ultraviolet air purifiers.
-These types of filterless air purifiers are considered “proactive,” meaning that the process of cleaning the air actually occurs outside of the technology, rather than the inside.
+These types of filterless air purifiers are considered “proactive,” meaning that the process of cleaning the air actually occurs outside the technology, rather than the inside.
 Air purifiers with a filter are called “passive,” meaning the air is cleaned by drawing it into the device itself.

 Electrostatic precipitators are highly efficient devices that remove dust particles in the air by using a high-voltage electrostatic charge; these particles are then accumulated on charged plates.
 The plate contains a row of thin wires, and these devices usually have large metal plates placed vertically.